nimaai/shen-elixir/README.md

 (load "tests.shen")
 ```

 There used to be only failing test, but now it is broken due some other reason.
+It takes more than 10 minutes.